jessepelzar/Axis-Public/README.md

 # Discalaimer

-Unfortunately I could not upload the rest of the developed product to a public repository.
+Unfortunately I could not upload the rest of the developed product to a public repository so I created this one to show what I can.
 If you have any questions regarding the source, feel free to contact me by email: jessepelzar@gmail.com